← Reference Deep-Dives Reference Deep-Dive · Updated · 8 min read

 “What do you feel like you’re paying for?
 What are you paying for but not using?”

 Reveals perceived value versus actual usage.
-Features that users pay for but do not use represent pricing vulnerability — they will downgrade when they notice.
-Features they value but do not have represent upgrade potential.
+Features that users pay for but do not use represent pricing vulnerability — they will downgrade when they notice the gap, particularly during budget reviews.
+Features they value but do not have represent upgrade potential — these users are pre-qualified for expansion if the upgrade path is communicated clearly.
+The mismatch matters because most SaaS packaging is built around what the product team intended each tier to deliver, not around what users on that tier actually perceive as the value bundle.

 Technique 3: Price Elasticity Through Scenarios